LucasAmos/edf/README.md

 Things you will be asked about:

-1. How could you easily add other book seller APIs in the the future
+1. **How could you easily add other book seller APIs in the the future**: create new types of BookSearchApiClient that implement the `BookApiClient` interface
-2. How would you manage differences in response payloads between different APIs without needing to make future changes to whatever code you have in example-client.js
+2. **How would you manage differences in response payloads between different APIs without needing to make future changes to whatever code you have in example-client.js**: as all of the APIs implement the `BookApiClient` interface they will each return the same shape response.
+Each implementation will be responsible for reshaping the response as necessary so that it matches the `Book` type
-3. How would you implement different query types for example: by publisher, by year published etc
+3. **How would you implement different query types for example: by publisher, by year published etc**: implement new functions on each `BookApiClient` implementation.
+If the new query type should be on all implementations add it to the interface definition
-4. How your code would be tested
+4. **How your code would be tested**: mock the fetch requests or the HTTP client